Atmaware/monorepo/README.md

 [Ruminer](https://ruminer.app) is a complete, open source read-it-later solution for people who like text.

+Aggregate your saved content from all over the web!
+Start scrolling over your own collection!
+Search them, ask AI about them, and receive weekly summaries by email!

+Extra features:
+- auto create notes from screenshots via OCR
+- quick notes via mobile app widgets
+- save content by sharing from other apps

 We built Ruminer because we love reading and we want it to be more social.
 Join us!

 - Highlighting, notes, search, and sharing